-Oral Presentation This is assessed by the faculty in your section, with feedback from other Chemistry faculty members, if relevant: (1) scope and quality of topic focus; (2) clarity and coherence of the central message throughout the talk; (3) organization of material and visual aids; (4) attention to including information appropriate to the audience specialization level; (5) appropriate use of information from primary paper(s), supporting information, and prior coursework to draw conclusions, make connections, and compare and contrast results from different sources; (6) accuracy of the scientific information and ability to demonstrate a firm grasp on the conceptual and technical details; (7) general quality of the delivery with respect to poise, articulation, transitions between ideas, etc.; (8) ability to answer questions during the Q&A portion after the talk.
+Oral Presentation This is assessed by the full faculty according to the following elements (details will be discussed in class): (1) scope and quality of topic focus; (2) clarity and coherence of the central message throughout the talk; (3) organization of material and visual aids; (4) attention to including information appropriate to the audience specialization level; (5) appropriate use of information from primary paper(s), supporting information, and prior coursework to draw conclusions, make connections, and compare and contrast results from different sources; (6) accuracy of the scientific information and ability to demonstrate a firm grasp on the conceptual and technical details; (7) general quality of the delivery with respect to poise, articulation, transitions between ideas, etc.; (8) ability to answer questions during the Q&A portion after the talk.
 Presentations will be recorded so that faculty and students who may miss a talk can fully participate and so you have the chance to observe and critique yourself.
 If you give permission, recorded presentations may also be used to help instruct future students.